I Have Been Diagnosed With Lung Cancer. What's Next?

 A diagnosis of lung cancer can be extremely overwhelming.
 You may feel a wide range of emotions and wonder how your life will change.
-There will be many questions and choices to navigate immediately after a diagnosis; however, there may be some simple things you can do to help lessen confusion.
+There will be many questions and choices to navigate immediately after a diagnosis.
+But there may be some simple things you can do to help lessen confusion.

 There are a variety of programs and resources available to people with lung cancer.
 Your healthcare team may know of local resources.
-We’ve also compiled a list of resources that may be useful.
+We have also compiled a list of resources that may be useful.2

 People cope with lung cancer in different ways, and you need to do what works best for you.
 It is important to know that you are not alone in your feelings or in your fight against cancer.
 What are some ways you cope?
 Share with the community here.

 Have you taken our In America Survey yet?